 Physical therapy, acupuncture and massage may also be of help in managing your pain.
 Consult with a member of your health care team before beginning any of these activities.

 As you manage your AML, it’s important to remember that you are a consumer of health care.

 The best way to make decisions about health care is to educate yourself about your diagnosis and get to know the members of your health care team, including doctors, nurse practitioners, physician assistants, nurses, dietitians, social workers and patient navigators.

 Here are some tips for improving communication with your health care team:

 Start a health care journal.
 Having a health care journal or notebook will allow you to keep all of your health information in one place.
 You may want to write down the names and contact information of the members of your health care team, as well as any questions for your doctor.

-Keep a diary of your daily experiences with symptoms related to your illness or treatment.
-You can separate your journal or notebook into different sections to help keep it organized.
 Prepare a list of questions.
 Before your next medical appointment, write down your questions and concerns.
-Because your doctor may have limited time, you should ask your most important questions first, and be as specific and brief as possible.
+Because your doctor may have limited time, ask your most important questions first and be as specific as possible.

 Write down your doctor’s answers.
-Taking notes will help you remember your doctor’s responses, advice, and instructions.
-If you cannot write down the answers, ask the person who accompanies you to do that for you.
-If you have a mobile device, ask if you can use it to take notes or record the conversation.
-Taking notes will help you review the information later.
+Taking notes will help you remember your doctor’s responses, advice and instructions.
+If you have a mobile device, ask if you can use it to take notes or record the discussion, which will help you review the information later.